 Options trading strategies

 Options can be combined to exploit every possible market setup.
 For example if you sold a put over a certain stock with a certain strike price, and also bought a put over the same stock with a different strike price (but the same expiration) this would be called a “spread trade”.
 Options are generally combined to form options trading strategies in order to limit your possible losses.
-Please make sure you order our Free Options Trading CD which has a very detailed section on bull call spreads and bull put spreads, including recordings and many other topics!
+Please make sure you download our Free Options Trading eBook which has a very detailed section on bull call spreads and bull put spreads, including recordings and many other topics!